After listing Kuala Sepetang in my 2015 Wish List, I finally made it there, a year and 10 months later but better than never.

 When we finally dragged ourselves out, Peace Hotel was our first port of call.
 Once a grand mansion, then rest house and restaurant, its simple, hard working setting could scarcely hide its glamourous past.
 Beautiful coloured tiles in vivid teal and marigold decorated cornices with images of sparrows and peacocks, and golden lion heads fiercely guarded its five-foot ways.

 Clearly we had picked the wrong time to pay it a visit.
 Most of its stalls were dormant, with the exception of the duck and char siew rice place which was doing brisk business, but I wanted boiled eggs and toast.

 Lesson: Peace is best achieved at brunch than breakfast.
 Ohm….

 For that we scooted across the road to Larut Matang Food Court, where it felt as if the whole town had turned up to eat amongst the rows of stalls – halal to the left, non-halal to the right.

 Whether you are here for late breakfast or early lunch, anything is possible – kuew teow or economy rice, roti canai or nasi campur.

 10.30am A walk in the park

-Encompassing 64 hectares with 10 lakes and ponds, there was no way we could get around it all – cycling or peddling a big plastic swan across the water would have been quicker – but it was nice to wander its tranquil grounds with no immediate destination.
+Encompassing a sprawling 64 hectares with 10 lakes and ponds, there was no way we could get around it all – cycling or peddling a big plastic swan across the water would have been quicker – so wandered its tranquil grounds with no immediate destination instead.